- Orphan CNS diseases

 PPAR gamma controls multiple genes that are central to mitochondrial biogenesis, oxidative stress, inflammation, and myelination.
 The potential beneficial effects of PPAR gamma agonists in CNS disorders have been demonstrated preclinically in several orphan and non-orphan indications such as Multiple Sclerosis, Parkinson’s Disease, Alzheimer’s Diseases, Huntington’s Disease, Amyotrophic Lateral Sclerosis, Stroke and Traumatic Brain Injury.
 However, to date clinical studies failed to show beneficial effects of PPAR gamma agonists in these indications, due to insufficient target engagement in the CNS.

 Minoryx is developing leriglitazone, a differentiated and selective brain penetrant PPAR gamma agonist able to reach the required CNS exposure in humans.
 Minoryx is developing leriglitazone for the treatment of X-linked Adrenoleukodystrophy (X-ALD) and Friedreich's Ataxia (FRDA), two rare orphan diseases of the CNS with high unmet medical need.
+The marketing authorization application (MAA) for leriglitazone as a treatment for adult male X-ALD patients is under review by the EMA.
 Leriglitazone is also being evaluated in other rare CNS disorders.

 - Our focusAdrenoleukodystrophy